nounch/augmented-tree/README.md

     for file/dir names in software projects anyway).
 You can try to omit it, but you will have to live with the consequences.</del>

+- Augmented Tree tries to be as intuitive as possible when in doubt.
+As a result, most commands will rescan the directory tree and update it for moved, new or removed files and directories.
+So simple interface changes (toggling the indentation marker, changing/reversing the sort order, toggling hidden files etc.) will result in a rescan.
 - Vim-like tree navigation is possible with "h", "j", "k" and "l".
 - There is no folding functionality.
 The full subtree is always shown.
   However, there is the option to preview a target directory